England Football Online

 Playing Career

 Club(s) Attended and played for Cambridge University, earning his blue in 1904-05-06.
-During and after which he assisted numerous clubs, including the Corinthians club from 1905-07, Portsmouth FC from September 1905-06.
-Wright accepted a mastership at Hymers College, and accepted a role at Hull City AFC in April 1906 until 1913, completing 152 league appearances and becoming club captain.
+During and after which he assisted numerous clubs, including Portsmouth FC from September 1905-06.
+Wright accepted a mastership at Hymers College, and accepted a role at Hull City AFC in April 1906 until 1913, becoming the club captain.
 Assisted Leyton FC in 1909-10, as well as helping Worthing FC and Reigate Priory FC along the way.

 Individual honours None